 Single occupancy, superior sea view room in Nice: £4,300 or £4,190 without flights.

 Flights (Euro Traveller) with British Airways (Airbus 319); travel by private coach for airport transfers and excursions; boat travel as indicated in the itinerary; hotel accommodation; breakfasts, 4 lunches and 4 dinners with wine, water and coffee; all wine and food tastings; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Hotel La Pérouse, Nice: 4-star hotel partially built into the cliff and overlooking the Promenade des Anglais.
 Rooms are furnished in modern Provençal style.
-Hôtel d’Europe, Avignon: central 5-star hotel in a former 16th-century residence close to the river Rhône with a pleasant courtyard.
-Rooms are classic rooms both for two sharing and for single occupancy.
+Hôtel d’Europe, Avignon: central 5-star hotel in a former 16th-century residence close to the river Rhône with a pleasant courtyard; all rooms in Avignon are in the Classic category (both single and double occupancy).